rik-liming/Testspeed/README.md

-# testspeed
+# Testspeed
-a simple javascrpit can test network speed
+A simple javascrpit can test network speed